bitwarden/test-the-web/client/docs/forms/create/account-extended-spec.md

 title: spec-compliant simple account creation form with identity information
 sidebar_label: account (extended info, spec)
 sidebar_position: 3
-description: An sign up form that is structured to conform with the standard autocomplete spec, and contains valid autocomplete attributes on all fields.
+description: an sign up form that is structured to conform with the standard autocomplete spec, and contains valid autocomplete attributes on all fields
 ---

 <div class="container margin-vert--xl">